koenrane/KR-new-site/content/think-carefully-before-calling-rl-policies-agents.md

 # Don't assume the conclusion by calling a policy an "agent"

-The real-world systems we want to think about and align are very large neural networks like GPT-4.
+The real-world systems we want to think about and align are large neural networks like GPT-4.
 These networks are trained and finetuned via different kinds of self-supervised and reinforcement learning.

 When a policy network is updated using a learning process, its parameters are changed via weight updates.
 Eventually, the process ends (assuming no online learning for simplicity).
 We are then left with a _policy network_ (e.g. GPT-4).
 To actually use the network, we need to use some _sampling procedure_ on its logits (e.g. nucleus sampling).
 Once we fix the _policy network_ and _sampling procedure_, we get a mapping from observations (e.g. sequences of embeddings, like those for [`I`,  `love`,  `dogs`]) to probability distributions over outputs (e.g. tokens).
 This mapping $\pi$ is the _policy_.